Rustin170506/IELTS/src/speaking/Cambly.md

 Do you think many companies have been forced to reduce pollutants?

 Yes, many companies have been forced to reduce pollutants by implementing stricter regulations and standards.

+## 2024-09-21

+### Describe a time when you received good service in a shop/store

+You should say:
+Where the shop is?
+When you went to the shop?
+What service you received from the staff?
+And explain how you felt about the service?

+A time when I received excellent service was at the Apple Store in Chengdu.
+This happened about two months ago when my iPhone suddenly stopped working, and I needed it repaired.
+The store is located in Taikoo Li, a popular shopping area in Chengdu, so I decided to visit their Genius Bar for help.

+When I arrived, I was warmly greeted by a staff member who promptly checked me in for an appointment.
+After a short wait, a technician assisted me and ran a diagnostic test on my phone.
+He quickly identified the issue as a battery malfunction.
+What impressed me the most was how efficient and professional he was.
+He explained the problem clearly, offered a free replacement since my phone was still under warranty, and told me it would only take about an hour to fix.

+While waiting, the staff offered me a comfortable space to relax, and I appreciated how they kept me informed throughout the process.
+By the time the repair was done, my phone was working perfectly again.

+I felt extremely satisfied with the service because everything was handled so smoothly, and the staff made me feel valued as a customer.
+It was truly a great experience, and I left the store feeling relieved and happy.